 Cabrini Emergency Department first opened in April 2002.
 It is a busy ED currently treating more than 23,000 patients per year.
 These include, medical, surgical and oncology patients and a large number of paediatric patients.
 The department has 13 treatment bays, including areas for resuscitation and monitoring and a Fast Track Unit which is equipped to care for sporting injuries, lacerations and minor health issues in a timely manner.
 The department is equipped with the latest technology and patients have excellent access to radiology, pathology, cardiac catheterisation and other ancillary services.
 Staff are supported by in house educators and innovative education programs.

-The Operating Suite houses ten operating theatres, including a hybrid theatre, and twenty PACU beds in a spacious, modern environment.
+The Operating Suite houses 12 operating theatres, including a hybrid theatre, and twenty PACU beds in a spacious, modern environment.
 Providing a full range of surgical specialties, with over 1000 operations each month, every theatre is equipped with state-of-the-art technology including heart-lung machines, anaesthesia workstations, intra-operative computer systems and the latest laparascopic and endoscopic equipment.
 A Post-Anaesthetic Care Unit of 20 monitored bays caters for all specialist requirements.
 This Department is strongly committed to education and professional development with education and support for: • graduate nurses • undergraduate nursing students • Division 2 nurses • theatre technicians.
-Students are fully supported and facilitated by a full-time nurse educator.
+Students are supported and their clinical practice facilitated by a Perioperative Clinical Facilitator.

 Day Procedure Centre.
 The Centre provides endoscopic, surgical and laser treatments and a variety of surgical specialties including ophthalmic, urological, plastic and oral surgery.
 Equipped with advanced technology, all areas are fitted with hydraulic pendant systems that elevate equipment to eye level.
 Nurses are encouraged to work in all areas to broaden their skills and knowledge of the Day Procedure Centre.
 A perioperative educator and preceptors are available to assist with educational and on-going professional development.